mandubian/mandubian.com/source/_posts/2013-06-11-play-autosource.markdown

 There are also lots of features to improve/add because it's still a very draft module.

 If you like it and have ideas, don't hesitate to discuss, to contribute, to improve etc...

 `curl -X POST -d "{ "coding" : "Have fun"} http://localhost:9000/developer`

+PS: Thanks to James Roper for his [article about advanced routing in Play Framework which I copied shamefully XD](http://jazzy.id.au/default/2013/05/08/advanced_routing_in_play_framework.html)

 <br/>
 <br/>